-This regulation governs all University contacts with covered federal government officials.
-This regulation applies to employees who in their official capacities interact with covered federal government officials and is intended to assist these employees and the University in presenting an authorized, accurate, and persuasive presentation.
+This regulation governs all University contacts with covered federal government officials.1 This regulation applies to employees who in their official capacities interact with covered federal government officials and is intended to assist these employees and the University in presenting an authorized, accurate, and persuasive presentation.

-A. Official Policy Positions and Contact on Behalf of The University
+1. Official Policy Positions and Contact on Behalf of The University

 The President shall initiate a collaborative federal agenda development process to determine the federal priorities of the University on an annual basis called the Unified Federal Agenda.
 The Unified Federal Agenda shall consist of the University's "Federal Policy Priorities" and "Federal Appropriations Guide."
-Upon Board of Governors' approval, the Unified Federal Agenda shall serve as the basis for all official federal lobbying efforts.
-Campus-based Congressionally directed funding requests shall be at the discretion of the individual campus.
+Upon Board of Governors approval, the Unified Federal Agenda shall serve as the basis for all official federal lobbying efforts.
+Campus-based Congressionally-directed funding requests shall be at the discretion of the individual campus.
 When federal policy questions that are not on the University's Unified Federal Agenda arise, the President will determine the official position and the priority of the policy issue on behalf of the University.
-Under direction from the President, the Director of Federal Relations shall have primary responsibility for representing the University with the federal government.
+Under direction from the President, the Vice President for Federal Relations shall have primary responsibility for representing the University with the federal government.

-B. University and Constituent Institution Federal Relations Personnel
+2. University and Campus Federal Relations Personnel

-The President shall designate a Federal Relations Officer for the University at large as well as the UNC System Office, who shall at a minimum have the following duties and responsibilities:
+The Vice President for Federal Relations and the Director of Federal Relations shall serve as Federal Relations Officers for the University at large as well as the General Administration, and shall at a minimum have the following duties and responsibilities:

-- 1. Represent the President and the Board of Governors with the federal government; - 2.
-Represent the President and the UNC System Office on the University Federal Relations Council; - 3.
-Coordinate UNC System Office and Federal Relations Council activities in support of the University's approved Unified Federal Agenda; - 4.
-Represent the President and the Board of Governors in pursuit of Congressionally directed grant funding; - 5.
-Assist the UNC System Office senior leadership in the pursuit of contracts, grants and cooperative agreements with federal government agencies;

-- 6. Assist the UNC System Office senior leadership in the proper training of campus research personnel for compliance with the Byrd Amendment (31 U.S.C.
-1352); - 7.
-Coordinate visits between covered federal government officials and the Board of Governors, UNC System Office personnel, constituent institution personnel, and affiliated entity representatives; - 8.
-Manage external consultants engaged in a federal lobbying capacity on behalf of the UNC System Office; - 9.
-Work with the University's General Counsel to educate UNC System Office employees and the Federal Relations Council on their role in and the obligations of the constituent institutions and affiliated entities to comply with the federal Lobbying Disclosure Act of 1995, as amended; and, - 10.
-Monitor all lobbying activities on behalf of the university and file registration and quarterly reports as appropriate to ensure full compliance with the federal Lobbying Disclosure Act of 1995, as amended.
+- Represent the President and the Board of Governors with the federal government; - Represent the President and the General Administration on the University Federal Relations Council; - Coordinate General Administration and Federal Relations Council activities in support of the University's approved Unified Federal Agenda; - Represent the President and the Board of Governors in pursuit of Congressionally-directed grant funding; - Assist the Vice President for Research in the pursuit of contracts, grants and cooperative agreements with federal government agencies; - Assist the Vice President for Research in the proper training of campus research personnel for compliance with the Byrd Amendment (31 U.S.C.
+1352); - Coordinate visits between covered federal government officials and the Board of Governors, General Administration personnel, constituent institution personnel and affiliated entity representatives; - Manage external consultants engaged in a federal lobbying capacity on behalf of the General Administration. - Work with the University's General Counsel to educate General Administration employees and the Federal Relations Council on their role in and the obligations of the campuses to comply with the federal Lobbying Disclosure Act of 1995, as amended.